jeremyhilado/seir-224-project-2/readme.md

 ### Process

-- **Keep user stories small** and well-defined.
-Remember: user stories focus on what a user _needs_, not what development tasks need to be accomplished.
 - **Write pseudocode** before you write actual code.
 Thinking through the logic first helps.
 - **Write tests** that translate your pseudocode into requirements for the code